arpansahu/arpansahu_dot_me/Readme.md

     sudo certbot renew --dry-run
     ```

-    Note: this process was for borcelle-crm.arpansahu.me and not for all subdomains.
+    Note: this process was for arpansahu.me and not for all subdomains.
         For all subdomains we will have to setup a wildcard ssl certificate